bishmaybarik/bishmaybarik/README.md

 ## Hey people, I'm Bishmay

-I have completed my Master's in Economics from Shiv Nadar University, India, and will be joining the Centre for Advanced Financial Research and Learning (CAFRAL), Reserve Bank of India, as a Research Associate starting mid-July.
-Currently, I work as a part-time Research Assistant at [QuantEcon](https://quantecon.org/) and as a Data Science Intern at [Development Data Lab](https://www.devdatalab.org/).
+I am a Research Associate at the Centre for Advanced Financial Research and Learning (CAFRAL), Reserve Bank of India.
+In the past, I’ve worked as a part-time Research Assistant at QuantEcon and as a Data Science Intern at Development Data Lab.
+I hold a Master’s degree in Economics from Shiv Nadar University, India.

 My interests lie primarily in macroeconomic theory, computational macroeconomics, and exploring the use of AI, LLMs, and neural networks in Economics.